 understanding of academic life.

-During the first two to three years of the program, students enroll in
+During the first two years of the program, students enroll in

 designed to develop the conceptual and empirical skills necessary to undertake

 high-quality research.
 Students take a minimum of four quantitative and

 research methods courses, three supporting area courses, and five research specialization seminars.

 independent studies are customized to each student’s individual interest.

 The normal course load is nine hours per semester.
 Students are also

 encouraged to develop computer proficiency.

 A student achieves candidacy status after completing all coursework and